cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-chimera.md

 If that app or your device crashes/restarts unexpectedly and the jailbreak isn't installed, simply try rebooting and running the exploit again until it does work.
 {:.notice--danger}

 You should now be jailbroken with Sileo installed on your home screen.
-You can use Sileo to install [tweaks](faq#tweaks){:target="_blank"}, themes and more.
+You can use Sileo to install [tweaks](faq#tweaks), themes and more.

 Continue to [Using Sileo](using-sileo)
 {: .notice--info}